millsp/ts-toolbelt/README.md

   ```

 > **`TIP`** The community API is for our community to publish useful types that don't see fit in the standard API.

-### Internal Docs

-If you're interested to **learn** how the internals work, [this tutorial](https://medium.com/free-code-camp/typescript-curry-ramda-types-f747e99744ab) will get you on track to start writing your own types.

 ### [Archives ⤢](https://github.com/millsp/ts-toolbelt/tree/gh-pages)